anitab-org/vms/docs/Installation Guide.md

     createdb -U vmsadmin vms;

+You will be prompted to enter a password, which is '0xdeadbeef'

 We can now login to the postgres client for the `vms` database:

     psql -U vmsadmin -d vms -h localhost -W